-Legal machinations ahead of Louisiana abortion law date
+Legal machinations push back Louisiana abortion law date

 - Lara Trump blames media after criticism over 'little bit of pain' comments about unpaid federal workers

+But a three-judge panel of the 5th U.S. Circuit Court of Appeals in New Orleans upheld Louisiana’s version in September, agreeing with abortion opponents who say it doesn’t create an unconstitutional burden.
+The full court voted 9-6 last week against a re-hearing in the case.
+As a result, the law was to take effect Monday.

-On Friday, the 5th Circuit quickly denied a motion seeking a delay in enforcement.
-But the motion triggered a seven-day delay in enforcement under court rules.
+On Friday, the 5th Circuit quickly denied a motion seeking a delay in the effective date.
+But the motion triggered a seven-day delay under court rules.

+The majority opinion in the 5th Circuit’s September ruling held that the Louisiana law didn’t impose the same burdens on women as the Texas law.
+It said the Louisiana law’s opponents overstated the difficulty abortion doctors would have in obtaining admitting privileges at nearby hospitals and the burden the law would put on women seeking abortions.

+Strong dissents were filed in the case by two 5th Circuit judges.